 We moved from Northern Ireland to Hungary in 2005, and what I observed was this great international business potential but a considerable lack of English language, communication and cultural awareness skills.
 So, 8 years later, and having gained a lot of valuable experience consulting and training with global companies and SMEs (small and medium enterprises) in Japan and South Korea, I have come back and set up my services here.
 I develop peoples’ global business communication skills.
 I help them to confidently and effectively communicate their message in English so they can achieve their global business objectives.
 For the last 8 years I have worked in these areas of global employee and leadership development, living in 4 countries and working in many more.

-Hungarian companies with an export focus need to pay attention to connecting, networking, building relations and thus soft skills and communication skills.
+Hungarian companies with an export focus need to pay attention to connecting, networking, building relations and thus the so called ‘soft skills’ and communication skills.
 Having employees with strong communication skills is especially beneficial for companies vying for business in foreign markets.
-After making connections the focus should be on building partnerships, and then you are using the communication skills; e-mailing, teleconferencing, meeting, presenting, negotiating and persuading.
+After making connections the focus should be on building partnerships, and then you are using the communication skills; emailing, teleconferencing, meeting, presenting, negotiating and persuading.
 My experience, from working with the SMEs here in Hungary, is that they have great ideas, great products and great knowledge but getting their ideas across convincingly and effectively is often where the problem lies.

-Exporting can be a great way to grow a company, but it involves careful preparation, strategy, lots of courage, sometimes financing and always communication.
+Exporting can be a great way to grow a company, but it involves careful preparation, a well-thought out strategy, lots of courage, often financing and always great communication.